javascript-constructor-en-clase

 The main purpose of the constructor is to initialize the object with default values or with values provided by the user.

-Basic syntax of the constructor
+Basic constructor syntax

 The syntax of a constructor within a class in JavaScript is as follows: